SorX14/playbulbcandle/README.md

     lsusb

-On my system, I see with a dongle marked 'CSR 4.0' (cheap from ebay)
+On my system, I see with a dongle marked 'CSR 4.0' (cheap from ebay).
+For the Raspberry Pi 3, you don't need an adapter because BLE is built in.

     $ lsusb
     Bus 001 Device 004: ID 0a12:0001 Cambridge Silicon Radio, Ltd Bluetooth Dongle (HCI mode)